 While studying, you can participate in short-term global and virtual study experiences scheduled during the semester breaks, where you can immerse yourself in a new culture for two to eight weeks to enhance your academic learning and employability.
-If you are looking at expanding your practical skillset through short-term work experiences, opportunities for Domestic, Virtual and Global Internships alumni.ug.edu.au
+If you're looking at expanding your practical skillset through short-term work experiences. opportunities for domestic, virtual and global internships are available.